Śramaṇa: Relationship with Vedism

 The Vedic society, states Olivelle, contained many people whose roots were non-Aryan who must have influenced the Aryan classes.
 However, it is difficult to identify and isolate these influences, in part because the vedic culture not only developed from influences but also from its inner dynamism and socio-economic developments.

+According to Indian anthropologist Ramaprasad Chanda the origins of Sramanism back to pre-Vedic and pre-Aryan cultures, particularly those practicing magic.
+He posited that the practice of asceticism could be linked to the initiatory phases of seclusion and abstinence observed by shamans.

 According to Bronkhorst, the sramana culture arose in "Greater Magadha," which was Indo-Aryan, but not Vedic.
 In this culture, Kshatriyas were placed higher than Brahmins, and it rejected Vedic authority and rituals.

 Pre-Buddhist śrāmana schools in Buddhist texts

 Pande attributes the origin of Buddhism, not entirely to the Buddha, but to a "great religious ferment" towards the end of the Vedic period when the Brahmanic and Sramanic traditions intermingled.